dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 It is a compile-time error to declare a constructor in an extension whose on-type is not regular-bounded, assuming that the type parameters declared by the extension satisfy their bounds.
-It is a compile-time error to invoke a constructor of an extension whose on-type is not regular-bounded.
+It is a compile-time error to invoke a constructor of an extension whose instantiated on-type is not regular-bounded.

 Tools may report diagnostic messages like warnings or lints in certain situations.
 This is not part of the specification, but here is one